 This productivity boost enables US manufacturers to take on more projects, outbid foreign competitors and scale their business so they can promote human operators to more profitable and more rewarding jobs.

-With decades of experience in contract manufacturing and robotics, our team knows how difficult it is to fill machine operator jobs.
+With decades of experience in contract manufacturing and robotics in the San Francisco Bay Area, our team knows how difficult it is to fill machine operator jobs.

-Rapid Robotics was founded to help US businesses overcome the labor shortage in manufacturing so they can thrive and compete globally.
+Rapid Robotics was founded in San Francisco to help US businesses overcome the labor shortage in manufacturing so they can thrive and compete globally.

 Making robotic automation affordable and accessible